netxms/netxms-doc/user/basic-concepts.rst

    * Active alarms, associated with the object (after an alarm is resolved or terminated, it no longer affects object status)
    * Value of status :term:`DCIs<DCI>` (DCI that has ``Use this DCI for node status calculation`` property enabled)

-There are multiple options for status calculation, see admin guide for more information.
+There are multiple options for status calculation, see :ref:`status-calculation` for more information.

-For some object classes, like Report or Template, status is irrelevant.
+For some object classes, like Report or :term:`Template`, status is irrelevant.
 Status for such objects is always :guilabel:`Normal`.
 Object's status can be one of the following: